Erntedankfest Düsseldorf-Urdenbach Explained

 The Erntedankfest is an important part of Urdenbach's tradition and marks one of the mostimportant events in the south of Düsseldorf and the Rheinland.

-It differs essentially from the Erntedankfest celebrations in the USA, but is analogous to the Canadian holiday.[3]
+Compared to the analogous Thanksgiving holidays seen in the United States and Canada, German Erntedankfest is not a recognized state holiday and is celebrated on a smaller scale, most commonly in rural farm communities and in churches.[3]
 In the early 1900s, Düsseldorf-Urdenbach was characterized by its agriculture and nature reserves.[4]
 During that time the Erntedankfest was celebrated by actual farmers to thank God for the harvest.
-Later, when most of the farmers turned away from their initial business, the remaining farmers were not able to continue this tradition on their own.
-At that time, in the middle of the 1900s, the ABVU (Allgemeiner Bürgerverein Urdenbachs / engl.: "general citizens association of Urdenbach") overtook the management of the Erntedankfest and is still responsible for its execution.
+Later, when most of the farmers turned away from their initial business and Germany experienced widespread upheaval in the early 20th century, the remaining farmers were not able to continue this tradition on their own.
+In the 1950s, the ABVU (Allgemeiner Bürgerverein Urdenbachs / engl.: "general citizens association of Urdenbach") overtook the management of the Erntedankfest and is still responsible for its execution.
 Nowadays most of the participating groups do not have an actual farming background, but a common interest for the traditions of Urdenbach.[5]

 Order of events